Write gRPC scripts and tests in Postman using the pm object

 pm.response

-The pm.response object provides access to the data returned in the response for the current request execution. pm.response is only available in the After response scripts.
+The pm.response object provides access to the data returned in the response for the current request execution. pm.response is only available in After response scripts.

-Following are the properties of the pm.response object:
+The following are the properties of the pm.response object:

 • The gRPC response status code: